-The PDPA Code of Conduct, Constitution and Respect Your Opponent Campaign.
+The PDPA Code of Conduct & Constitution.
+Also available in German, Dutch and Spanish.
 For the PDF to download and sign, go to the bottom of the page.

 The PDPA Code of Conduct

 A player should:

 - Make every effort to develop in terms of skill, technique, tactics and stamina to achieve to his/her best sporting ability